Overriding CatalogSource Pod Scheduling Configuration

 effect: "NoSchedule"

-Previously, the only pod scheduling parameter that could be overriden was the priorityClassName
+Previously, the only pod scheduling parameter that could be overriden was the priorityClassName.
+This was done by adding the following annotation to the CatalogSource CR: operatorframework.io/priorityclass.
+For instance:

 apiVersion: operators.coreos.com/v1alpha1